 The town boasts a unique array of shops and dining options: Cherry Republic offers an exhaustive supply of imaginative cherry products, while a stop at M22 (the store, not the road) can equip you with their famous line of M22-themed merchandise.
 Galleries and jewelers are tucked into small shops on the main drag and off several side streets, and visits to Boonedocks and Art’s Tavern for food are definite bucket-listers.

 At the intersection of M72 and M22 is the town of Empire—named after a ship that was trapped in the ice near the small town in the mid-19th century.
-The town houses the Sleeping Bear Dunes’ Philip A. Hart Visitor Center, making Empire the de facto capital of the Dunes.
+The town is home to the Sleeping Bear Dunes’ Philip A. Hart Visitor Center, making Empire the de facto capital of the Dunes.
 To the north sits Glen Arbor, to the east Traverse City, and to the south Frankfort.

 Empire’s beautiful beach is the stuff of legend: huge swathes of sand, epic sunsets, and—wait for it—a picnic pavilion.
-Stop by Joe’s Friendly Tavern for burger and a brew, then shop for antiques and curios at a number of small stores like the Miser’s Hoard or the Sleeping Bear Gallery, and indulge your sweet tooth at Grocer’s Daughter for an artisanal chocolate (or two).
+Stop by Joe’s Friendly Tavern for a burger and a brew, then shop for antiques and curios at a number of small stores like the Miser’s Hoard or the Sleeping Bear Gallery, and indulge your sweet tooth at Grocer’s Daughter for an artisanal chocolate (or two).

 The southern-most town bookends the Sleeping Bear Dunes National Lakeshore.
-The town is actually something of a Twin City, with it’s little sister, Elberta, located directly across Betsie Lake to the south.
+The town is actually something of a Twin City, with its little sister, Elberta, located directly across Betsie Lake to the south.
 Frankfort and Elberta are cumulatively the largest of the three Sleeping Bear towns, although Frankfort is actually about 10 minutes south of the southern tip of the Sleeping Bear Dunes National Lakeshore.

 Frankfort and Elberta both have sprawling, sandy beaches, and, between the two towns, some of the most eclectic shopping and dining spots in Northern Michigan.
 The Fusion in Frankfort serves up a potpourri of pan-Asian cuisine, while Cru Cellars offers a meticulously curated wine menu and small plates just down Main Street.
 Frankfort’s new microbrewery Stormcloud Brewing (note the pun, please) sates the palates of the most discerning palates with fine Belgian-style brews, while Coho’s menu features inspired entrees—like locally-raised emu.